 References to TCP flags may be found in various places on pfSense, primarily in the firewall logs.
 These are control bits that indicate different connection states or information about how a packet should be handled.

-They may be abbreviated even more to the first letter of the flag.
+The flags may also be abbreviated even more to their first letter.

 - CWR – Congestion Window Reduced (CWR) flag is set by the sending host to indicate that it received a TCP segment with the ECE flag set (added to header by RFC 3168).

 - ECE (ECN-Echo) – indicate that the TCP peer is ECN capable during 3-way handshake (added to header by RFC 3168).

 - URG – indicates that the URGent pointer field is significant

 - ACK – indicates that the ACKnowledgment field is significant (Sometimes abbreviated by tcpdump as “.”)

 - PSH – Push function

 - RST – Reset the connection (Seen on rejected connections)